 The model 6 is a miniature broadcast-band mantle set with an experimental cabinet design.
+Available in red, cream, green and brown.

 It had a Bakelite front panel, a formed sheet metal cabinet and it was remarkably compact for the time.
-The connection between the Bakelite and the metal gave the engineers some trouble* until threaded inserts were added to the front panel with matching welded brackets on the steel housing to allow both to be screwed firmly together.
-There was also talk of glue being used (either instead of the studs, or as a supplement), with requests to military aviation companies in the US and UK being made for a glue that would bond steel and Bakelite effectively.
+The connection between the Bakelite and the metal gave the engineers some trouble until machine screws were added to the front panel with matching welded brackets on the steel housing to allow both to be screwed firmly together.
+There was also talk of glue being used (either instead of the studs, or as a supplement), with requests to military aviation companies in the US and UK being made for glue that would bond steel and Bakelite effectively.
 It should be noted that it was considered that the glue would probably not be needed once the threaded inserts and associated brackets were implemented, but it shows the lengths RNZ went to in their design process to ensure a robust product.

 The authors own (broken) model 6 shows no sign of glue having been used on what remains of the front panel (although the evidence of spiders is clearly evident!).